Once you find a great study abroad program that aligns with your goals, it’s time to actually begin preparing yourself for the big trip.

 Pack some extra cash

-For those first few days, I recommend carrying between the equivalence of $100-$200 in the currency of your host country.
-Those days may be busy, but finding an ATM or bank should be relatively easy.
+For those first few days, and in case of emergency, it’s recommended that you bring the equivalent of $100-$200 in the currency of your host country.
 If you are unable to obtain the currency at home, the airport is a great option to withdraw cash at an ATM right as you arrive.

-Two words: pack light!
-Be sure to double check with your airline to learn their luggage allowances to avoid fees.
+There is one piece of advice that is shared by countless study abroad alum; pack light!
+Additionally, ensure to double-check with your airline to learn their luggage allowances to avoid fees.
 Personally, I'd suggest packing no more than:

 - One checked bag.